🇬🇧 en el 🇬🇷

 κακομαθαίνω, αλλοιώνω, αμαυρώνω, καλομαθαίνω, καταστρέφω, χαλάω

-• (intransitive) Of food, to become bad, sour or rancid; to decay. [from 17th c.]
+• (intransitive, of food or drink) To go bad; to become sour or rancid; to decay. [from 17th c.]

 αλλοιώνομαι, κόβω, μυρίζω, ξινίζω, χαλάω

-• (transitive) To ruin; to damage (something) in some way making it unfit for use. [from 16th c.]
+• (transitive) To ruin; to damage in such a way as to make undesirable or unusable. [from 16th c.]

 αλλοιώνω, αμαυρώνω, καταστρέφω

-• (transitive) To reveal the ending or major events of (a story etc.); to ruin (a surprise) by exposing it ahead of time.
+• (transitive) To prematurely reveal major events or the ending of (a story etc.); to ruin (a surprise) by exposing ahead of time as a spoiler.

 μαρτυρώ, προδίδω